VinEdw/mini-python-scripts/README.md

 These graphs also plotted the values for a projectile traveling without any air resistance as a point of comparison.
 Both projectiles were simulated as launching under the same initial conditions.

+## quadratic_drag

+This script uses a numerical method to simulate projectile motion with quadratic drag.
+It then creates a plot of range vs initial speed for a variety of launch angles.

 ## quick_data_calculations

 This script contains some math functions that might be helpful for rudimentary data analysis.
 It was originally made to help me conceptualize the formulas I was needing to use by translating them into code.